 Louise and Mike finished wiring the power and connectivity cables from the house to the observatory area.
 This photo shows the post holding water and electrical power after Dennis backfilled the trench, with the connectivity cable service head in the foreground.

 In February, we hired workers to clear additional trees because the original clearing left a horizon that was higher than 30° in too many places.
 Today Dennis began burning those trees.

 Dennis finished the burning, and graded the observatory clearing yesterday.
 The left photo shows the burning in progress.
 Compare the right photo, where most of the pile has been comsumed, and only a couple of stumps remain.
 This photo gives a sense of the local horizon looking north and east.
 The observatory will be located down the gentle slope behind and to the left of the ash pile.
 A garden will be planted to the right of the pile.

 Our planning and work to get a 30° horizon paid off.
-This photo is a 360° panorama from the observatory site, and shows the horizon the telescope will see.
+This photo is a 360° panorama from the observatory position, and shows the horizon the telescope will see.
 The north, northeast, and northwest horizons are more obstructed than we had hoped, but overall, the view is much better than at the former site.